 Rationing of materials during World War II put a hold on many line extension projects.
 After the war, however, the co-ops continued to expand their service areas.
 The benefits of electrification were clear, and the stage was set for the modernization of rural living.

 After decades of growth, the two co-ops voted to consolidate operations in 1997 to form Trinity Valley Electric Cooperative, with a combined total of about 50,000 meters served.

-By the end of 2017, TVEC operated more than 7,700 miles of line to 52,138 members.
+By 2022, TVEC operated more than 8,000 miles of line to more than 55,000 members.
 With rapid growth coming from the D/FW Metroplex and farmland turning to housing developments, the importance of safe and reliable rural electricity has never been greater.

 “At Trinity Valley Electric Cooperative, we are committed to our member-owners to deliver safe and reliable electric power at a competitive price, with a strong emphasis on member service, community and sound business practices.”